• Can I make an appointment for a Real ID?

 • What documents do I need to get a State Issued Identification Card?

 In order to get a State Issued ID card you will need to present a Certified Birth Certificate or a Valid Passport.
 In addition to one of these documents, you will also need to know your social security number and if there has been a name change, you are required to provide certified documents proving the legal name change (i.e. marriage certificate, divorce decree, court ordered name change).
+Last, you are required to present documentation of your ND resident address.

 • What forms of payment do you accept at your Driver’s License Sites?